suganyakannan10/GitHub-Followers/Readme.md

 # This project about, Github user relative ranking based on followers (only for melbourne users)

 There are two python files and csv files available. users.py file is scraping the all melbourne github users data.
-Gui.py file creating a interface, where input is a URL of the user.when click on the run button it will display the relative ranking in the percentage based on the followers of that user.
+Gui.py file creating a interface, where input is a URL of the Github user . when click on the run button it will display the relative ranking in the percentage based on the followers of that user.

 Github_User.csv file store the scrape data each time when the users.py file.
 ALLUser.csv combined information of the melbourne based users.